Class of 2021:

 was accepted by Teach for America.
 She is now teaching Sixth-Grade Math at West Generation Academy in Denver, CO.

-spent Spring 2009 serving as Legislative Intern for State Representative Nancy Nathanson across the street from campus.
+Now an Associate Attorney with Simpson Thacher & Bartlett in New York City.
+While at Willamette, Will spent Spring 2009 serving as Legislative Intern for State Representative Nancy Nathanson across the street from campus.
 During fall 2009, he enjoyed attending John Cabot University in Rome.
-Since fall 2010, he has been a law student at the UCLA Law School (class of 2013).
 His revised senior thesis, "Accentual Rhythm in Ovid's Amores I", was published in the 2013 Classical World, the journal of the Classical Association of the Atlantic States.
+In Law School, he was a Research Assistant and worked for the UCLA Law Review.

-Shawn M. Cigliano (Irvine, CA), ENGL, clas [now West Hollywood, CA]
+Shawn M. Cigliano (Irvine, CA), ENGL, clas [now a free-lance Marketing and Advertising Professional, West Hollywood, CA]

-Lydia J. Marsalli (Klamath Falls, OR), PSYCH, clas
+Lydia J. Marsalli (Klamath Falls, OR), PSYCH, clas, magna cum laude, Phi Beta Kappa

-Melissa A. Mercer (Sherwood, OR), BIO, clas [study abroad in Galway, Ireland]
+Melissa A. Mercer (Sherwood, OR), BIO, clas [now studying toward a D.V.M. at the Oregon State University College of Veterinary Medicine; studied abroad in Galway, Ireland]

 Laura C. Moravec (Eugene, OR), ECON, arth, clas